Paul Ince: Blackpool manager handed five-match stadium ban

 The suspension, which will begin with immediate effect, prevents former England captain Ince from attending the ground where his side are playing on a match day, starting with the home game against Wigan on 19 October.

 It means Ince will not be present at a Blackpool game until 30 November, when Sheffield Wednesday are the visitors to Bloomfield Road.

-Rotherham manager Steve Evans was banned from stadiums for six matches in September 2012.
+Rotherham manager Steve Evans was in September 2012.

 The Scot was found to have used abusive and insulting words and behaviour with a reference to gender during a League Two match between his former side Crawley and Bradford.

-Former Manchester United, Liverpool and Inter Milan midfielder Ince, who was fined £3,000 in August for comments made about a referee following the Championship club's League Cup exit at Preston, was sent to the stands in the latter stages of the match at Bournemouth after a bottle he threw inadvertently hit a female supporter.
-Ince apologised immediately, according to Rae.
+Former Manchester United, Liverpool and Inter Milan midfielder Ince, who was for comments made about a referee following the Championship club's League Cup exit at Preston, was sent to the stands in the latter stages of the match at Bournemouth after a bottle he threw inadvertently hit a female supporter.
+Ince according to Rae.

 Blackpool have not won since their victory at Bournemouth, a result which put them top of the Championship table, drawing four and losing one of their subsequent five matches.